 Why are my teeth so bad even though I brush?

-TLDR: Brushing your teeth alone does not prevent decay, cavities, or gum disease, as you may not be doing it right.
+TLDR: To understand the answer to, “Why are my teeth so bad even though I brush?”, let’s understand what causes decay.
+Brushing your teeth alone does not prevent decay, cavities, or gum disease, as you may not be doing it right.
 There are several reasons as to why your teeth are bad even after brushing them.
 Some of the most common causes include: not using the right toothpaste, not flossing, brushing too hard, and not brushing your teeth for a long enough time.